 This course is an introduction to the study of the origin and history of ocean basins and the chemical, physical, and geologic processes which occur therein.
 There is a required field trip during Spring Break or summer.
-Availability: On demand

 Credit Hours: 4 Prerequisite: GEOL 102 or BIO 102